docker/docs/networking.md

 the replicas.
 Once these are configured, you run the subcommand on each worker node.

-Once you've enabled container networks, you can create one through UCP the application or the Engine CLI.
+After you've configured discovery, you can create a container through UCP the application or the Engine CLI.
 To create a network using the Engine CLI, open a command line on any UCP node and do the following: